 A spinal cord stimulator is a small device that is surgically implanted beneath the skin.
 This device is designed to deliver electrical impulses to your spinal cord, specifically to the nerve fibers that send messages to the brain.
 The pain messages that would ordinarily be received by the brain are modified and, in some instances, are entirely masked, helping to alleviate chronic neck and back pain.

-A psychological assessment is necessary for a spinal cord stimulator because the surgery can cause a surge in depression and anxiety symptoms.
+is necessary for a spinal cord stimulator because the surgery can cause a surge in depression and anxiety symptoms.
 It can be helpful to know beforehand that a patient could be prone to this response, allowing for better treatment post-procedure.
 At the end of the evaluation, you may also receive feedback for other types of treatment that can help alleviate these psychological symptoms.

 Intrathecal pumps are small devices that are implanted into the body to deliver pain medication directly to an affected area.
 They are used to help manage chronic back pain by applying medication directly to the area surrounding the spinal cord, also known as the intrathecal space.
 For those who live with chronic pain in these areas, an intrathecal pump can be a life-changing device.
 Receiving your medication this way can drastically relieve your pain and can be done with fewer side effects than taking the painkillers orally.